jonathan-beebe/jonathan-beebe.com/content/posts/typography.md

 A normal paragraph of text with *italics* and **bold** and ***bold italics***.

+***

+Does that separator look good?

+What about this short unordered list?

 - List a
 - List b
 - List c